learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 const chorus = `${lineOne}\n${lineTwo}\n${lineThree}\n${lineFour}`;
 ```

-Go ahead and enter the code above into the repl.it code window and check the
+If you enter the code above into the repl.it code window and click "Run", you'll
+see that nothing happens — which is good!
+JavaScript has recognized the
+commented-out lines as comments and ignored them.
+If you try "un-commenting out"
+one of them and rerunning the code, you'll get a `SyntaxError`.

+So far, so good, but we still haven't verified that our code is doing what we
-value of `chorus`.
-Try it using both of the methods we've learned: adding a
+want it to do.
+Go ahead and check the value of `chorus`.
+Try it using both of
-`console.log` of the variable in the code window, and directly checking its
+the methods we've learned: adding a `console.log` of the variable in the code
-value in the console.
-Remember that, before you can check the value of a
+window, and directly checking its value in the console.
+Remember that, with
-variable in the console, you need to _Run_ the code.
+either option, you need to _Run_ the code.

 > **A-HA!
 Moment**.
 Recall that the "return value" documentation shorthand
 > `//=>` starts with a comment marker.
 This indicates that what's after `//` is